rashidrao-pk/lime-stratified/README.md

 <h1> Using Stratified Sampling to Improve LIME Image Explanations </h1>

-- This repository contains the changes needed to add the stratified sampling strategy to the original codebase of LIME proposed for the Research Article <a href='https://doi.org/10.1609/aaai.v38i13.29397'>'<b>Using Stratified Sampling to Improve LIME Image Explanations</b>'.</a>
+- This repository contains the changes needed to add the stratified sampling strategy to the original codebase of LIME proposed for the Research Article <a href='https://doi.org/10.1609/aaai.v38i13.29397'>'<b>Using Stratified Sampling to Improve LIME Image Explanations</b>'. </a>  published at <a href='https://ojs.aaai.org/index.php/AAAI/index'> Proceedings of the AAAI Conference on Artificial Intelligence. </a>

 - The rest of Experiments for the proposed strategy are uploaded here at <b><a href='https://github.com/rashidrao-pk/lime-stratified-examples'> LIME Stratified Examples </a></b>